mcilloni/mcilloni.github.io/_posts/2023-10-08-install-arch-on-usb.md

 You may have to specify `-f` if the partition wasn't empty before.
 Note the `-m none` option, which will set no mountpoint for the root dataset of the pool itself.
 Compared to Btrfs, ZFS doesn't expose datasets as subdirectories of their parent pool, so it makes little sense to allow mounting the root dataset.

-### 2.2.1.
+### 2.3.2.
 Creating an encrypted dataset root

-As mentioned before, we are going to use native ZFS encryption, which is generally considered safe, but it _may_ not as water-tight and battle-tested as LUKS.
-This is generally not a problem for most people but the most paranoid.
+As mentioned before, we are going to use native ZFS encryption, which is generally considered safe, but it _may_ not be as water-tight and battle-tested as LUKS; this is generally not a problem for most people except the most paranoid.
 If you count yourself among their ranks, remember that you can always use LUKS on top of ZFS.
 It may end up being more complex, but it's a viable option.

-In order to create an encrypted dataset, we need to create an encrypted dataset that will act as the encryption root for all other datasets.
-We will call it `extzfs/encr`:
+First, we need to create an encrypted dataset; this will act as the encryption root for all the other datasets.
+We will (arbitrarily) call it `extzfs/encr`:

 ```
 # zfs create -o encryption=on -o keyformat=passphrase -o keylocation=prompt -o mountpoint=none -o compression=lz4 extzfs/encr